 Local Technology Resources

+Users shall not violate State and Federal legal requirements addressing student and employee rights to privacy, including unauthorized disclosure, use and dissemination of personal information.

 The use of your account, District devices, and network resources must be in support of education and research consistent with the District’s educational objectives.

 Any use of the computer network must conform to state and federal law, network provider policies and licenses, and District policy.